nattydeacs/N.-Deacon-Getting-and-Cleaning-Data-Peer-Graded-Assignment/README.md

 Additionally, the script extracts the mean for each variable, grouping by activity and subject, and writes the resulting dataframe into a variable called "tidydata2"

-Details about the variables can be found in "features_info.txt" in the UCI HAR DATASET folder.
+A codebook describing the variables can be found in "features_info.txt" in the UCI HAR DATASET folder.
 Details about the experiment can be found in the "README.txt" document in the same folder.